Show me – the problem with evidence

 Nobody seems to challenge them on their broken models.
 Nobody requires them to show their game.
 Michael Mann preferred to lose a lawsuit to Dr. Ball rather than show his hand.
 We must assume that he did not want the world to see the inner workings of his models.
 If there is anything to that in the first place.

 Beliefs are pervasive as long as they are not put to rest with a vengeance.
-In the Unicorns case, scores of snake oil sellers made little fortunes on the gullible.
-Like the current green industrial complex feasts on cheap scares of the masses instead of showing us their hand.
+In the unicorn case, scores of snake oil sellers made little fortunes on the gullible, like the current green industrial complex feasts on cheap scares of the masses instead of showing us their hand.

 Sellers of belief systems have some traits in common.

-• They need to hide their stuff from those that want to verify or test it;
+- They need to hide their stuff from those who want to verify or test it;

 Traditional science uses well-established processes and knowledge to establish its theorems.
 Anything that cannot be established in scientific facts must be refuted.
 The same must be true for observations from the real world that don’t conform with the predictions the scientist makes